PsuAstro497/lab1-start/goals.md

 # Astro 497, Lab 1, Exercise 2

-## Goal: Reflect on your goals for the semester
+## Goal: Think about your goals for the semester

 ## Instructions
 - Open and edit the file named `goals.md` in your lab 1 repository.